 a) Matrix Spike; Matrix Spike Duplicates

-The results from matrix spike/matrix spike duplicate are primarily designed to assess the precision and accuracy of analytical results in a given matrix and are expressed as percent recovery (%R), relative percent difference (RPD), or other appropriate statistical technique that allows comparison to established acceptance criteria.
-The laboratory shall document the calculation for %R, RPD or other statistical treatment used.
+The results from matrix spike/matrix spike duplicate shall be expressed as percent recovery (%R), relative percent difference (RPD), or other appropriate statistical technique that allows comparison to established acceptance criteria.
+The laboratory shall document the calculation for the statistical technique used.

 The results are compared to the acceptance criteria as published in the mandated method.
-Where there are no established criteria, the laboratory shall determine internal criteria and document the method used to establish the limits.
-For matrix spike results outside established criteria, corrective action shall be documented or the data for that sample reported with appropriate data qualifying codes.
+Where there are no established criteria, the laboratory shall determine internal criteria or client-specified criteria and document the method used to establish the limits.
+For matrix spike results outside established criteria, laboratory action shall be recorded or the data for that sample reported with appropriate data qualifying codes.

 b) Matrix Duplicates

-The results from matrix duplicates are primarily designed to assess the homogeneity of the particular sample chosen.
-If that sample is homogenous it may also describe the precision of analytical results in a given matrix.
-These may be expressed as RPD or another statistical treatment (e.g., absolute differences).
+The results from matrix duplicates may be expressed as RPD or another statistical technique (e.g., absolute differences).

-The laboratory shall document the calculation for RPD or other statistical treatments.
+The laboratory shall document the calculation used.

 Results are compared to the acceptance criteria as published in the mandated method.
-Where there are no established criteria, the laboratory shall determine internal criteria and document the method used to establish the limits.
-For matrix duplicates results outside established criteria, corrective action shall be documented or the data for that sample reported with appropriate data qualifying codes.
+Where there are no established criteria, the laboratory shall determine internal criteria or client-specified criteria and document the method used to establish the limits.
+For matrix duplicates results outside established criteria, laboratory action shall be recorded or the data for that sample reported with appropriate data qualifying codes.

 c) Surrogate Spikes

 The results are compared to the acceptance criteria as published in the mandated method.
 Where there are no established criteria, the laboratory shall determine internal criteria and document the method used to establish the limits.
 Surrogates outside the acceptance criteria shall be evaluated for the effect indicated for the individual sample results.
-The appropriate corrective action may be guided by the data quality objectives or other site-specific requirements.
+The appropriate action may be guided by the data quality objectives or other site-specific requirements.
 Results reported from analyses with surrogate recoveries outside the acceptance criteria shall include appropriate data qualifiers.

 1.7.4 Sample Handling

-a) All samples that require thermal preservation shall be considered acceptable if the arrival temperature of a representative sample container is either within 2°C of the required temperature or the method specified range.
+a) All samples that require thermal preservation shall be considered acceptable if the temperature upon receipt of a representative sample container is within the method or program specified range.
 For samples with a specified temperature of 4°C, samples with a temperature ranging from just above the freezing temperature of water to 6°C shall be acceptable.
+The following exceptions are allowed:

 i.
 Samples that are delivered to the laboratory on the same day they are collected may not meet the requirements of Section 1.7.4.a.
-In these cases, the samples shall be considered acceptable if the samples were received on ice.
+In these cases, the samples shall be considered acceptable if received with evidence of cooling.
+If applicable, such evidence shall be recorded by the laboratory.

 ii.
-If sample analysis is begun within fifteen (15) minutes of collection, thermal preservation is not required.

-iii.
-Thermal preservation is not required in the field if the laboratory receives and refrigerates the sample within fifteen (15) minutes of collection.
+Thermal preservation is not required in the field if the laboratory receives and refrigerates the sample or begins sample analysis within fifteen (15) minutes of collection.

-b) The laboratory shall implement procedures for checking sample preservation using readily available techniques, such as pH or chlorine, prior to or during sample preparation or analysis.
+b) The laboratory shall implement procedures for checking sample preservation prior to or during sample preparation or analysis.
 An exception is allowed for volatile organic analyte analyses; chemical preservation may be checked after analysis.